IzatheWriter/Beginner-Baker-s-Guide/Guide_Sections/Substitutes.md

 You can read more about it under this link: [Best Flour Substitutions](https://www.bbcgoodfood.com/howto/guide/best-flour-substitutions)

-**MILK** – there are PLENTY types of milk so depending on your dietary preferences there are:
+**MILK** – there are plenty of types of milk so depending on your dietary preferences there are:

 - cow milk
 - soya milk